Shake It Off

-The single was supported by a music video directed by Mark Romanek.
-The video, in which Swift portrays a clumsy person attempting to practice several dance moves without success, attracted accusations of cultural appropriation for featuring dance routines associated with people of color such as twerking.
-To promote the song, Swift performed on televised live events including the MTV Video Music Awards and the iHeartRadio Music Festival.
-She included "Shake It Off" on the set lists for three of her world tours: the 1989 World Tour (2015), Reputation Stadium Tour (2018), and the Eras Tour (2023).
-The song has received numerous accolades, including Favorite Song at the 2015 People's Choice Awards and three Grammy nominations at the 2015 Grammy Awards.
+Mark Romanek directed the music video for "Shake It Off", which portrays Swift as a clumsy person unsuccessfully attempting several dance moves.
+Critics accused the video of cultural appropriation for featuring dances associated with people of color such as twerking.
+Swift performed the song on the 1989 World Tour (2015), the Reputation Stadium Tour (2018), and the Eras Tour (2023–2024).
+"Shake It Off" won Favorite Song at the 2015 People's Choice Awards and received three nominations at the 2015 Grammy Awards.
+Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Shake It Off (Taylor's Version)" for her 2023 re-recorded album 1989 (Taylor's Version).